 We spent the rest of the day with Nestor, the Calala Island representative in Managua.
 He was our tour guide to the Mayasa Market, the town of Granada, and then to the Masaya Volcano during our 6-hour tour.
 He returned us back to MGA precisely at the requested time for our return flight home.
 The town of Granada, the volcano, and the tour itself were lovely.
 We absolutely want to return to Nicaragua soon and plan to have Nestor as our tour guide.

 Wow, Calala Island is kind of overwhelming.
-It is such an amazing place.
-We literally spent hours and hours of time in a waterfront pool completely alone.
-At 40,000 Hyatt points per night (only 15,000-20,000 more than a Hyatt Ziva or Zilara), I don't know how you can get better value from an all-inclusive property.
+While the intimate, completely private setting from 2022 is no more, it is still an amazing place.
+At 40,000 Hyatt points per night, I don't know how you can get better value from an all-inclusive property.
 The staff are wonderful and so friendly.
 Once you start chatting with them, they really like to make your day special.
 The one hiccup, obviously, was the surf-n-turf mishap.
 While it shouldn't have happened, and it led to me going to bed without a full dinner, I am willing to forgive and forget.
 It was one miscue in a 72 hour adventure that I cannot wait to do again.

 I know that many award travelers are reluctant to visit Calala Island due to the location in Nicaragua, the lack of A/C, and the boat transfer.
 If ToP's review does anything for you, I hope it dispels fears about any of these.
 We loved our time in Nicaragua, especially on tour with Nestor.
 And the boat ride was really nothing to be concerned about.
 On a scale of 0 to 10, 0 being a kiddie pool and 10 being a storm on the sea that makes everyone on board seasick, this was, at most, a 2 of 10.
 We didn't get wet on either ride, were able to hold our phones and take pictures and videos, and it was not scary in the least.
 The captain was knowledgeable, spotted waves in advance and adjusted speed accordingly for maximum comfort.
 Any boat ride angst is, well, much ado about nothing.